TopDev0001/Solana-candy-Factory/README.md

 * Start and finish at the same time for everyone.
 * Won't accept your funds if they're out of NFTs to sell.

-It builds on top of the the work started athttps://github.com/oleksiikovalenko/Solana-candy-marchine-Mint, abstracting away a few things (like having one-command shortcuts in the package.json that instantly setups dev env), improving DX and adding new tools for managing the source files.
+It builds on top of the the work started at ttps://github.com/oleksiikovalenko/Solana-candy-marchine-Mint, abstracting away a few things (like having one-command shortcuts in the package.json that instantly setups dev env), improving DX and adding new tools for managing the source files.
 It also features some other features:
 - Listing of NFTs of the collection
 - A tool for getting the mint hashes
 - A tool for getting the list of holders